benzend/benzend/README.md

 ### Overview

-React has been my main library since the beginning of my web development journey.
-However I've come to use many others as many developers do.
+JavaScript has been my main programming language since the beginning of my web development journey.
+However I've come to use many other tools as lots of engineers do.

-Frontend-wise, I've built things with Vue, AngularJS and vanilla JS (yes jQuery too).
+Frontend-wise, I've built things with React, Vue, Svelte and AngularJS.
+I've also played with some JQuery as well.

-On the backend side, I've managed to use Node for most of my backend experience.
+On the backend side, I've used Node for most of my initial backend experience.
 However I'm currently working with Ruby and am taking on Rust in my own freetime.

-Speaking of Rust, I'm currently diving into it, as the challenge and benefits of learning it has inspired me.
+Speaking of Rust, I'm currently diving into it, as the challenge and benefits of learning it has inspired me to.

 ## Some things to know about me 🤓